50 Dogs, One Pack, One Purpose

 And control allows freedom within the pack.

-More Than a Walk: Purpose Behind the Pack
+More Than a Walk: A Shared Milestone

 For Brian, it’s not just about walking dogs — it’s about giving them movement, guidance, and an opportunity to simply be what they are.